 Have the paperwork in place:

-Follow requirements when transferring the deceased:
+Follow the requirements when transferring the deceased:

 Consider your obligations if transferring to another jurisdiction:

 A private transfer permit is only valid while transferring a deceased within British Columbia.
-If you are going outside of British Columbia, permits must also be obtained from the other jurisdictions.
+If you are going outside of British Columbia, permits must also be obtained from other jurisdictions.

 Know what is required if transferring to a crematorium:

 A death can often result in many difficult decisions being made in a very short period of time.
 By knowing your obligations beforehand, a private transfer allows family and friends options on how to bring a deceased to their final resting place.
-Read more about private transfers on our website.

 Do you need a container when you are cremated?